giiita/refuel/refuel-container/README.md

 ## Features

-In most cases, refuel-container injections are inspected at compile time.
-If no dependency is found, Compile will fail.
-However, there is an injection option to switch to Runtime injection.
-In this case, the error can be avoided even if the dependency is not found at compile time.<br/>
+In standard use, dependencies are resolved at compile time.
+If the dependency definition is invalid, Compile will fail.

+Runtime injection can also be specified.
+In this case, even if the dependency is not found at compile time, the error can be avoided.<br/>
 In layered architectures, for example, primary constructor injection is recommended in order to avoid having dependency decisions made in submodules.

 In sub module.